apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

 **v1.0.0** - *(unreleased)*
  * Merged in a lot of internal infrastructure from the now-"finished" BL3 version
+ * Reduced our "standard" speed improvement from 5x to 4x (except for doors)

 **v0.9.0** - Jul 28, 2022
  * Initial beta release.
 Incomplete, but should be handy regardless!